Malware: Detection

-Antivirus software typically uses two techniques to detect malware: (i) static analysis and (ii) dynamic analysis.
+Antivirus software typically uses two techniques to detect malware: (i) static analysis and (ii) dynamic/heuristic analysis.
 Static analysis involves studying the software code of a potentially malicious program and producing a signature of that program.
 This information is then used to compare scanned files by an antivirus program.
 Because this approach is not useful for malware that has not yet been studied, antivirus software can use dynamic analysis to monitor how the program runs on a computer and block it if it performs unexpected activity.

 The aim of any malware is to conceal itself from detection by users or antivirus software.
 Detecting potential malware is difficult for two reasons.
 The first is that it is difficult to determine if software is malicious.
 The second is that malware uses technical measures to make it more difficult to detect it.
 An estimated 33% of malware is not detected by antivirus software.

-The most common anti-detection mechanism is to encrypt the malware payload so that antivirus software does not recognize the signature.
-More advanced malware is capable of changing its form into variants so they the signatures differ enough to make detection unlikely.
-Other common techniques used to evade detection include from common to uncommon: (1) evasion of analysis and detection by fingerprinting the environment when executed; (2) confusing automated tools' detection methods.
+The most commonly employed anti-detection technique involves encrypting the malware payload in order to prevent antivirus software from recognizing the signature.
+Tools such as crypters come with an encrypted blob of malicious code and a decryption stub.
+The stub decrypts the blob and loads it into memory.
+Because antivirus does not typically scan memory and only scans files on the drive, this allows the malware to evade detection.
+Advanced malware has the ability to transform itself into different variations, making it less likely to be detected due to the differences in its signatures.
+This is known as polymorphic malware.
+Other common techniques used to evade detection include, from common to uncommon: (1) evasion of analysis and detection by fingerprinting the environment when executed; (2) confusing automated tools' detection methods.
 This allows malware to avoid detection by technologies such as signature-based antivirus software by changing the server used by the malware; (3) timing-based evasion.
 This is when malware runs at certain times or following certain actions taken by the user, so it executes during certain vulnerable periods, such as during the boot process, while remaining dormant the rest of the time; (4) obfuscating internal data so that automated tools do not detect the malware; (v) information hiding techniques, namely stegomalware; and (5) fileless malware which runs within memory instead of using files and utilizes existing system tools to carry out malicious acts.
+The use of existing binaries to carry out malicious activities is a technique known as LotL, or Living off the Land.
 This reduces the amount of forensic artifacts available to analyze.
 Recently these types of attacks have become more frequent with a 432% increase in 2017 and makeup 35% of the attacks in 2018.
 Such attacks are not easy to perform but are becoming more prevalent with the help of exploit-kits.